Camposaurus: Classification

 Camposaurus is considered to be one of the oldest, if not the oldest, known neotheropod dinosaur.
 Camposaurus was originally placed in the clade Ceratosauria based on the analysis of Long and Murray (1995).
 It is morphologically similar to, and was incorrectly considered for some time to be a species of, Coelophysis.
 In 2000, Downs examined Camposaurus and concluded that it is a junior synonym of Coelophysis, because of its similarity to some of the Coelophysis Ghost Ranch specimens.
 The review by Nesbitt et al. in 2007, revealed that a specific feature of the ankle (the ventral astragalar margin) was found to be straight, and is indistinguishable from that of Coelophysis bauri.
 Based on this Nesbitt et al. (2007) concluded that the two genera were synonymous.
 In 2011, it was entered into a phylogenetic analysis and found to be a close relative of Megapnosaurus rhodesiensis.
 The lack of material has led many paleontologists to reject it as a nomen dubium.
 A reassessment of the holotype UCMP 34498 of Camposaurus arizoniensis by Ezcurra and Brusatte revealed two autapomorphies, thereby firmly establishing this material as a valid genus and species.
 This analysis also demonstrated that Camposaurus is definitely a neotheropod, and based on phylogenetic analysis its closest known relative is Megapnosaurus rhodesiensis, because they share similarities in the tibia, and ankle.
-The synonymy with Coelophysis was found to be unsupported in 2017 when in a phylogenetic analysis by Ezcurra, Camposaurus was found to be in a clade with Meganosaurus, Segisaurus, and also Lucianovenator by Martinez & Apaldetti later that year.
+The synonymy with Coelophysis was found to be unsupported in 2017 when in a phylogenetic analysis by Ezcurra, Camposaurus was found to be in a clade with Megapnosaurus, Segisaurus, and also Lucianovenator by Martinez & Apaldetti later that year.